nextflow-io/nextflow/docs/kubernetes.md

 login session.

 :::{warning}
 The pod is automatically destroyed once the shell session terminates.
-Do not use to start long running workflow executions in background.
+Do not use it to launch long-running workflows in the background.
 :::

 ### Launch with Fusion